-By earning affirmation or an inquiry you earn response plus details about the prospect.
+By earning affirmation or provoking curiosity you earn response plus details about the prospect.
 Insights.

 You’ll discover when they prospect will be ready for an appointment.
 Or you might uncover who is on the decision-making team, or what stage of decision-making they’re in.

 You’ll get all of this if you’re brief, blunt and basic.
 Be quick, get to the point.
 Provoke a discussion that may lead to a meeting… if it’s best.

 The goal of email prospecting—whether it’s using LinkedIn InMail or standard email—is not to get a meeting.